Knowledge base

 To do this:

-4. The only fields to fill in are Client ID and Client Secret Key and come from the information obtained in point A above:
+- The only fields to fill in are Client ID and Client Secret Key, and these come from the information obtained in step A above:

-6. An additional button for logging in with an Infomaniak identifier is now visible on your user login page /wp-admin (/wp-login.php):
+- An additional button for logging in with your Infomaniak credentials is now visible on your login page for

 Has this FAQ been helpful?

-This guide concerns the Typo3 module "t3ext-infomaniak-auth" which allows users to log in to your Typo3 site (whether it is hosted by Infomaniak or not) using their Infomaniak credentials.
+This guide concerns the Typo3 module "t3ext-infomaniak-auth" which allows users to log in to your Typo3 site (whether hosted by Infomaniak or not) using their Infomaniak credentials.

 Preamble

-• Allowing login via an Infomaniak account on your Typo3 site enables your visitors to comment, register for courses, or access any member-exclusive content with a single click, without having to create a new account.
+- Allowing login via an Infomaniak account on your Typo3 site enables your visitors to comment, register for courses, or access any member-only content with a single click, without having to create a new account.

 A. Create an application with Auth Infomaniak